Thames21 has a core team of about 27 full time staff members, several committed delivery support staff and thousands of public volunteers each year.

 Stanmore Marsh and Queensbury Park Project Officer

 ph: 07827 852599

 Vicky has worked in environmental sectors for a number or years and enjoys exploring and discovering new places in London.
 She is currently working in North West London on Stanmore Marsh and Queensbury Park in the London Borough of Harrow, a community project funded by the Thames Water Community Investment Fund.

 ph: 07920 230970

-Ben is heading up the Fixing Broken Rivers Project, tackling the water pollution of the Lower Lea Catchment.
-This project focuses on educating local people about their river and tackling this pollution by installing reedbeds and sustainable drainage systems.
-He has worked on a wide range of projects since joining Thames21 in 2008 including heading up our high profile Big Waterways Clean Up 2012 Campaign.
-Prior to this Ben studied Environmental Science at Leeds University and spent time working as a freelance photographer and an outdoor pursuits instructor.
+Ben is heading up our Love the Lea Programme, tackling the water pollution of the Lower Lea Catchment.
+This project focuses on engaging people with their local rivers and tackling pollution by installing reedbeds.
+He has worked on a wide range of projects since joining Thames21 in 2008 including project managing our high profile Big Waterways Clean Up 2012 Campaign and the Fixing Broken Rivers Project.
+Prior to this Ben studied Environmental Science at Leeds University.

 ph: 07734 871728